 Control refers to muscle control.
 No sloppy, haphazard movements.
 Controlled movement re-trains the body to move naturally, and decreases your risk for injury.

 The mind controls the body.
 In order to control your body, you must be present and focused on how your body is moving.

 Our bodies are meant to be fluid in their movements.
 There are no static, isolated movements in the Pilates Method.
-The challenge, and learning the "flow" of movements is a more intermediate principle, is to create dynamic movement and transition from one exercise to another with ease and fluidity.
+Learning the "flow" of movements is a more intermediate principle.
+The challenge is to create dynamic movement and transition from one exercise to another with ease and fluidity.

 In the Pilates Method, the breath was integrated into Joseph's exercises to cleanse the bloodstream through oxygenation.
 Breathing full inhalations and exhalations helps replenish your body, expelling stale air, and assisting with controlled movements.
 The inhalation assists with extension, and the exhalation assists with flexion.
 Just breathe!
 This is often one of the most challenging concepts for a beginner, but hang in there, it will be extremely helpful, beneficial, and transformational once you learn to breathe!